eosnetworkfoundation/evm-public-docs/Trustless_bridge/readme.md

 for GOLD, we need to approve efb6a2241f3cc0e740a9aab830ef729130667574 as spender: call 4d9dbb271ee2962f8becd3b27e3ebcd384ad3171::approve(spender = efb6a2241f3cc0e740a9aab830ef729130667574, amount).

-for USDT, call 33b57dc70014fd7aa6e1ed3080eed2b619632b8e::bridgeTransfer(address to, uint256 amount, string memory) or for GOLD, call efb6a2241f3cc0e740a9aab830ef729130667574::bridgeTransfer(address to, uint256 amount, string memory) in remix or any other EVM compatible tools.
+for USDT, call 33b57dc70014fd7aa6e1ed3080eed2b619632b8e::bridgeTransfer(address to, uint256 amount, string memo) or for GOLD, call efb6a2241f3cc0e740a9aab830ef729130667574::bridgeTransfer(address to, uint256 amount, string memo) in remix or any other EVM compatible tools.

 with the parameters set to:
 - to: 0xbbbbbbbbbbbbbbbbbbbbbbbbd615731d00000000
 - amount: 1000000000000000000 (1 USDT/GOLD, assume the token precision is 18)
-- memory: empty or any string as "memo" field in native transfer
+- memo: empty or any string as "memo" field in native transfer

 ```